-Established in 1955, the Institute was a professional and qualifying body for Industrial Engineering and Safety Management.
+Established in 1955, the Institute was a professional and qualifying body for Engineering.
 The Institute started life as “The Irish Work Society”.
-It was replaced by the Irish Work-Study Institute in 1963.
+It was replaced by the “Irish Work-Study Institute” in 1963.
 Due to business development and to cater to the full range of techniques required to meet the needs of the Institute’s members, the name Institute of Industrial Engineers was adopted in 1970.
 The Institute’s Golden Jubilee was celebrated in 2005.

 The Institute maintains a Branch structure throughout the country.
 Each branch selects a Committee and is represented by its Chairperson on the National Council.
-The National Council is the policy forming and managing body of the Institute.
+The National Council is the policy-forming and managing body of the Institute.
 The Institute has affiliations and cooperation agreements with like-minded organisations in many other countries.